7 Disadvantages of TDM PBX vs. Cloud-Based Communications

-Whoever said "if it isn't broken, don't fix it" wasn't talking about an outdated TDM phone system.
+Whoever said "if it isn't broken, don't fix it" wasn't talking about an outdated TDM PBX (Private Branch eXchange).

 Sure, your TDM (Time Division Multiplexers) PBX may be working today.
 But will that be the case tomorrow?

-There's any number of factors that can cause an old-school telephone system to fail when you need it most.
-They include damage to the equipment on premises, power problems at your site, cut cables in the phone room by phone company techs, or parts that fail because of length of time they've been in use.
+There are any number of factors that can cause an old-school telephone system to fail when you need it most.
+They include damage to the equipment on premises, power problems at your site, cut cables in the phone room by phone company techs, or parts that fail because of the length of time they've been in use.

 If your system does stop working, how long will it take to get a technician on site who are trained on legacy equipment?